solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ## Detailed Design

-### TransactionReceiptData Specification
+### TransactionReceiptData

-The transaction receipt must contain the following information related to the transaction:
+A TransactionReceiptData v1 object deterministically encodes the effects of executing a transaction.
+It contains the following information:

-- Version
+- Transaction Receipt Version (currently v1, other values reserved for future upgrades)
-- Message Hash
+- Message Hash identifying the transaction it refers to
-- Execution Status
+- The Execution Status, a boolean identifying whether the transaction was successfully executed or failed without state changes.

-The transaction receipt would be a structure defined as:
+It is defined by the following pseudocode.

 ```rust
 // Scalars are encoded in little-endian order